Reedaa23/M2-EVHI-MINI-PROJECT/README.md

-# M2-EVHI-MINI-PROJECT
+# Mini-game-in-Unity

-This repository contains the implementation of an individual mini-project to develop a game on Unity.
+This repository contains the implementation of an individual mini-project to develop a game in Unity.

 ## Description of the project